The English Cities Fund has announced that it will double its investment in cities and towns in England to £200 million.

 Sir Michael Lyons (above), chair of the English Cities Fund, said: “Our cities and towns are the engines of our economy and our cultural and social lives.
 We must continue to reinvent them in bold and imaginative ways.

 “We want to partner with ambitious local authorities and other public bodies who want to attract investment, build homes and support enterprise.
-Together we can create …
+Together we can …

 To continue reading this article please login or register.Continue reading